-You can use this system to tailor your follow up outreach:
+You can use Press Release Reports to tailor your follow up outreach:

 If a journalist has opened your email multiple times – you know they’re interested, follow up with another email, phone call or even a DM on Twitter to see if there is anything else they need.